WKnak/fail2ban-block-ip-range/README.md

 - Check journald with `journalctl -b 0 -u fail2ban-block-ip-range.timer`

 Note: output of the script to stdout/stderr will be logged to journald

+## Troubleshooting

+### Error: Invalid command (no get action or not yet implemented)
+Fail2Ban is too old, it does not know how to retrieve current status of a banned IP.

 ### SELinux